PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 This is not without its caveats:
 - Google Fi requires Play Services and the [Fi app](https://play.google.com/store/apps/details?id=com.google.android.apps.tycho&hl=en_US) to work properly.
 Without Play Services, all of the features mentioned above, along with visual voicemail will not work.
 SMS messages will have random strings added at the end of each of them.
-- On GrapheneOS, Fi VPN and end to end encrypted calls with Fi will not work.
-Fi VPN requires privileged integration with the operating system which GrapheneOS developers are not willing to bundle, so it will likely never work in the foreseeable future.
-I am not entirely sure why end to end encrypted calls with FI are not working at the moment.
+- On GrapheneOS, Fi&nbsp;VPN will not function.
+Fi&nbsp;VPN requires privileged integration with the operating system which is unlikely to be supported for the foreseeable future.
+- The Google Fi app needs to be installed in the owner profile for SIM/eSIM activation.
+- Google Fi Wi&#8209;Fi calling does not work behind a VPN with the killswitch enabled in the owner profile.

 If you are living in the United States and use the stock operating system, I highly recommend using Google Fi as the carrier to take advantage of the end to end encrypted calls and Fi VPN.
 Pixel 4 and bove users will benefit the most from the VCN as mentioned.